NeerBhardwaj/neerbhardwaj.github.io/_pages/research.md

 Integer-valued o-minimal functions
-: with R. McCulloch, N. Ramachandran, and K. Woo [<a href="https://arxiv.org/abs/2404.10737" target="_blank">arXiv</a>]
+: with R. McCulloch, N. Ramachandran, and K. Woo [<a href="https://arxiv.org/abs/2404.10737" target="_blank">arXiv</a>] : The Quarterly Journal of Mathematics (to appear)

 Analytic Ax-Kochen-Ersov theory with lifts of the residue field and value group